luftywiranda13/force-del-cli/readme.md

 Force delete files or folders using glob patterns.

-Remember that if `git` doesnʼt manage those files, `force-del` will delete them permanently (not to the trash).
+If the matching files or folders are managed by `git` theyʼll be deleted and marked as `deleted` in staging area, ready to be committed.
+In the other hand, `force-del` will delete them permanently (not to the trash).

 ## How does it work?

-* First, `force-del` filters the files that should be deleted by using [globby](https://github.com/sindresorhus/globby).
+* Filters the files that should be deleted by using [globby](https://github.com/sindresorhus/globby).
-* Maps those files to be included in `git rm -f` command one by one.
+* Maps those files to be included in `git rm -f` command _one-by-one_.
-* If `git rm -f` fails, it means that `git` doesnʼt recognize the file.
-So `force-del` fallbacks to use [del](https://github.com/sindresorhus/del) to perform deletion.
+* Fallbacks to use [del](https://github.com/sindresorhus/del) if those files arenʼt managed by `git`.
-* The processes above run concurrently.
+* These processes run concurrently.

 ## Installation